Fractal (Information) Decay

 Rising blue benefit decay curve:

-This curve is the opposite to the downward sloping benefit curve and demonstrates that benefit increases as the fractal (snowflake) decays.
-It is the marginal or change in the Total Area of the snowflake (Total Area is not shown here, see my early posts to see this).
-It is not to say that the Total benefit of loss gets greater, but that the change gets greater - the change (or loss) is small in the beginning and greater later.
+This curve is the opposite of the downward-sloping benefit curve, demonstrating that the benefit increases as the fractal (snowflake) decays.
+It is the marginal change in the Total Area of the snowflake (the Total Area is not shown here; see my early posts to see this).
+This is not to say that the Total benefit of loss gets greater, but that the change gets greater—the change (or loss) is small in the beginning and greater later.

 Decreasing green decay cost curve

-The cost, the pain, is highest at the beginning (assuming beginning is at equilibrium) and there after falls away.
+The cost, the pain, is highest at the beginning (assuming the beginning is at equilibrium) and thereafter falls away.

 Decay Elasticity